dsparling/go-sudoku-grid-generator/README.md

-go-sudoku-grid-generator is a simple port based on the Java-based [SodokuGridGenerator](https://github.com/valcol/SodokuGridGenerator) by [valcol](https://github.com/valcol). which appears to be similar but a simpler versions of the C-based [sudoku-generator](https://github.com/xkaycee/sudoku-generator) by [xkaycee](https://github.com/xkaycee)
+go-sudoku-grid-generator is a simple port based on the Java-based [SodokuGridGenerator](https://github.com/valcol/SodokuGridGenerator) by [valcol](https://github.com/valcol). which appears to be similar but a simpler version of the C-based [sudoku-generator](https://github.com/xkaycee/sudoku-generator) by [xkaycee](https://github.com/xkaycee)